ITRS-Group/check_k8s/README.md

-check_k8s: Nagios plugin for monitoring Kubernetes Clusters
+check_k8s: Kubernetes plugin for Nagios
 ===

 Modular Nagios plugin built using the Python standard library for monitoring Kubernetes Clusters.